 - be able to respond to the Ministry of Education as soon as practicable on any issue relating to licensing;

 - have authority to act on behalf of the service provider; and

 A person will generally be considered to ‘reside locally’ if they live within the geographical boundaries serviced by the local Ministry of Education office.
 Contact your local Ministry of Education office if you are unsure whether the contact person would meet this requirement.

 Coordinator means the person who has primary responsibility for overseeing the education and care, comfort, health and safety of the children, and providing professional leadership and support to educators within the service.

 - is the person recognised as the ‘person responsible’ in a licensed home-based service

-- holds an early childhood teaching qualification recognised by the Education Council of Aotearoa New Zealand (EDUCANZ) for certification purposes.
-The ECE Funding Handbook requires coordinators to hold a current practicing certificate.
+- must hold an early childhood education teaching qualification recognised by the Teaching Council of Aotearoa New Zealand for registration purposes, and must hold a current practising certificate.

 - is responsible for:

 - supervising children, and the adults providing education and care, at all times children attend a service

 - contacting each educator at least once a fortnight